jbryer/DATA606Fall2018/content/assignments/homework.md

 +++

 The solutions to the practice problems are at the end of the book and do not need to be handed in.
 Graded assignments should be typed (preferably using R Markdown) or neatly hand written and scanned.
-Data for the homework assignments, and for within the chapters too, can be downloaded [here](https://github.com/jbryer/DATA606Fall2018/tree/master/Data/Data%20from%20openintro.org).
+Data for the homework assignments, and for within the chapters too, can be downloaded [here](https://github.com/jbryer/DATA606Fall2018/tree/master/data/openintro.org).
+Or alternatively all the data is included in the `openintro` R packge (use the `data(package = 'openintro')` command to list all the datasets available in that package).

 * Chapter 1 - Introduction to Data
 	* Practice: 1.7 (available in R using the `data(iris)` command), 1.9, 1.23, 1.33, 1.55, 1.69